 Here’s the truth: our ancestors ate vastly different types of food.
-Which genus, and where they lived geographically, mattered tremendously regarding what foods were available to them.
+Which genus and where they lived geographically mattered tremendously regarding what foods were available to them.
 Those that lived near the sea naturally ate fish, while those that were landlocked did not.

 No one will argue that refined carbohydrates should rarely be eaten, at most; that goes for things like white bread, refined pasta, pastries, and buttery crackers.
 However, when you deprive your body of any food group entirely, you might be putting yourself at an increased risk of someday developing diseases, including Alzheimer’s disease, certain cancers, and heart disease (among others).
 The nutrients in whole grains, beans, fruits, and vegetables provide us with vitamins, minerals, water, phytonutrients, and fiber.
 Balance in macronutrients is best for maintaining healthy body weight and overall health.

 Some people have told me that they have a weight problem because their body can’t digest certain types of food, such as grains or milk.
 This makes no sense.
 If you couldn’t digest and absorb these foods, whether because of allergy or sensitivity, the calories would not be absorbed, and you would ultimately lose weight.
-This is why when people with celiac disease are initially diagnosed and go on a gluten-free diet, they often gain weight because they are now digesting and absorbing the food that they are eating.
+When people with celiac disease are initially diagnosed and go on a gluten-free diet, they often gain weight because they are now digesting and absorbing the food they are eating.
 If you cut out entire food groups under the false pretense that you can’t “process” them without a formal diagnosis from a doctor or other health practitioner, you will probably lose weight for a while.
 How could you not when so many choices are off the table?